If you’re thinking about applying to selective independent schools for your child, you likely have some questions about what the process looks like.

 This guide will cover:

-Everything you need to know about entrance exams and exam boards
+- Everything you need to know about independent school entrance exams and exam boards

-Free resources to help your child ace their exams!
+- Free resources to help your child ace their tests!

 Independent school entrance exams are sometimes used by schools to choose which children to give places to.
 These schools are selective, allocating places based on academic ability and potential.

 It’s up to the school to decide on the type of exam they use, with many choosing to create their own bespoke assessment.
-The exams aim to test children’s natural abilities in core areas, including problem-solving and vocabulary.
+Most exams test children’s abilities in core areas on the Key Stage 2 curriculum, but some test potential through subjects like reasoning and others not taught at school.

 The entrance exam may cover English, maths, verbal reasoning, non-verbal reasoning, or a combination of these subjects.
-Their score is then used to determine whether they are suitable for the school.
+Plus, some exam boards cover additional topics like puzzles and problem solving or creative comprehension.
+Their score is then used to determine whether they are suitable for the school, with some schools also holding interviews or other additional steps.

 Not every independent school uses entrance exams, but those that do might use them at several entry points, including 11+ for Year 7 entry.